Kane Linnett: North Queensland Cowboys (2012–18)

 Linnett played in all 28 games for the club in 2017, scoring five tries.

 Linnett made 12 appearances for the North Queensland Cowboys in 2018, as the club struggled towards the bottom of the ladder for the entire season but won their final two games to avoid the wooden spoon.

 In September 2018, it was revealed that Linnett was one of several North Queensland Cowboys' players told that they would not be offered a contract for the 2019 season.

-On 13 September 2018, it was announced by North Queensland that Linnett was one of nine players leaving the club at the end of the 2018 season.

-Hull Kingston Rovers (2019 – present)
+Hull Kingston Rovers (2019 – 2023)

 On 14 November 2018, Linnett signed a three-year deal with Super League club, Hull Kingston Rovers.

 On 9 January 2019, Linnett received the number 23 jersey ahead of the start of the Super League season.

 On 13 January 2019, Linnett made his non-competitive Hull Kingston Rovers' début in a try scoring pre-season friendly against the Widnes Vikings, Linnett claimed a 30–16 victory with his new club.